mbkranz/Project_cognition_age_cortical_morph_funcnet/README.md

 ## Directories (with file contents)
 __________

-`manuscript_inprep.Rmd` : the working version of markdown manuscript displaying results.
+`manuscript_inprep.(Rmd|pdf)` : the working version of markdown manuscript displaying results.
 Much of the code for producing R figures and tables is taken from individual R scripts.
 All figures created in python are loaded as PNG files.
+To view document, see the __pdf__ version.

 ### scripts/